Thorrur, Mahabubabad district: Demographics

 Thorrur is a revenue division and mandal.
 Thorrur mandal, including its villages, has a total population of 76,519 of which 38,506 are male and 38,013 are female, according to 2011 census.
 Male female ratio is 987:1000.
 Of the total population, 12,179 are Scheduled Tribes and 14,468 are Scheduled Castes.
 The overall literacy percentage is around 55% of which male is 67% and female is 43%.
 Thorrur town has a population of 19,100 with 9,688 males and 9,412 females.
 The main language spoken is Telugu with quite a bit of Telangana accent.
 Majority of the population are Hindu with few Muslims and Christians.
 In addition, there are many tribals called lambada, mostly living in small hamlets (thandas).

 History

 Origins of the name Thorrur are not known.
 There is a fort (Ghadi), in Thorrur town, in the old village area, indicating local rulers (Jamindars) under Nizam or even earlier rulers.
 History of Thorrur is similar to that of Warangal ruled by Kakatiya's, Delhi sultanate, Mughals and finally Nizams.
 The region prospered during Kakatiya's period with the construction of tanks for villages, temples etc.

 Administration and politics

 Thorrur is in Palakurthi assembly constituency and Warangal parliamentary constituency.
 Though the assembly constituency is not named after Thorrur, it acts as the center for all political activities.
 Thorrur being the biggest town in the constituency, the main offices of all the political parties are located here.
-Indian National Congress and Telangana Rashtra Samithi (TRS) are the major political parties.
+Indian National Congress and Bharat Rashtra Samithi (TRS) are the major political parties.